jgonz18/GV-USB2-Driver/README.md

 You should be up and running!

+## Install Script

+This script will install the drivers to your kernel's driver folder `/x.x.x-generic/kernel/drivers/video`.
+Read this script before you run it!
+Make sure it won't screw up your system first!
+I've noticed that it loads the config super early, so usually the device id's get set to `/dev/video0` and `hw:0,0`.
+Not a huge deal but you may need to modify the script if this would conflict with something on your system.
+Works on my machine :)

 ## Troubleshooting/Issues

 >`dmesg` shows: `gvusb2-snd 3-2:1.2: cannont find the slot for index 0 (range 0-X), error: -16` You probably didn't set the correct `mainIndex` number, or didn't set one at all (it will default to 0).
 There is a pull request on the original's main branch from LeetLeaf that auto selects an ALSA Id, may contact them about that.